 It is also important to note that some parts of the return have missing pieces, as parts have been lost over the years, so if you are unable to find your ancestor on the census, please bear this in mind.
 Counties in which some parishes are missing from the census include:

-It is also sometimes very difficult to read the handwriting on the Census Returns.
+It can be very difficult to read the handwriting on the Census Returns.

 Another problem was that because the return was compiled on 6 June, which was a harvest night, some agricultural labourers may have been missing from the census because they were working.
 They may have slept outside or were away from the family home.